How to Manage Subject Matter Experts

 Ensuring SME Involvement

 Going no-contact with your SME after their part is done can lead to them feeling alienated and underappreciated.
 Take some time to keep them engaged – share project progress, send them a snippet from the course or include them in the countdown of the project launch.
-After all, they’ve spent valuable time contributing to the resource so they are likely just as excited as you to see it go live.
+After all, the subject matter expert spent valuable time contributing to the resource so they are likely just as excited as you to see it go live.

 Celebrating Success and Building Long-Term Relationships